remusao/remusao.github.io/posts/decompressing-bz2-files-with-julia.md

 ## Setup

-Tests where executed on my personnal computer:
+Tests where executed on my personal computer:

 * i7
 * 16GB of ram